 You can change it by opening a terminal and typing the command:

-If you don’t use a US keyboard, you can change the layout in the Settings, Keyboard options.
+If you don’t use a US keyboard, you can change it in the main menu > Settings > Keyboard.

 But be careful, on the login screen you will keep the US layout for the moment, so choose your password knowing this.

-This part is only to use the network if there is a DHCP server on it.
+Follow this part only if there is a DHCP server on your network.

-If not, or if you need to set a static IP address, look at the following step.
+If not, or if you need to set a static IP address, look at the next section.

 On the Kali desktop, click on the network icon at the top right, and choose the SSID of your Wi-Fi network.

-Type the password of your access point, and wait a few moments.
+Type the password of your access point, and wait a few moments to be connected.

 Get your current IP address:

-Whatever your connection mode, you can retrieve the IP address obtained with the ifconfig command:
+Whatever your connection mode, you can check the IP address obtained with the ifconfig command:

 eth0 = Ethernet, wlan0 = Wi-Fi

-I recommend not to activate both simultaneously, even if it seems to work.
+I recommend not activating both interfaces simultaneously, even if it seems to work.

-I had problems of response time by moments.
-Probably a problem of routing (I didn’t take any longer to look at this, but by disabling the Wi-Fi it fixed the problem).
+I had problems with response time by moments.
+Probably a problem with routing (I didn’t take any longer to look at this, but disabling the Wi-Fi fixed the problem).